GoogleCloudPlatform/apigee-samples/basic-auth/docs/cloudshell-tutorial.md

 * `PROJECT` the project where your Apigee organization is located
 * `APIGEE_ENV` the Apigee environment where the demo resources should be created
 * `APIGEE_HOST` the hostname used to expose an Apigee environment group to the Internet
+* `USER_ID` the user id that you'd like to use to create the basic authentication header
+* `USER_PASSWORD` the user password that you'd like to use to create the basic authentication header

 Then, source the `env.sh` file in the Cloud shell.